datjandra/Daytripper/README.md

 Intelligent personal assistant for finding places, events and meetings.

-The app caters to the business (or personal) traveler, or to someone looking to explore the surrounding area.
+Daytripper app caters to the business (or personal) traveler, or to someone looking to explore the surrounding area.
 Within a single app, users can access business listings, ticketed events, meetups, and even call an Uber taxi.
 The interface is simple - just type or speak a query like "sports", "pizza" or "tech meetup events".
 Results will be tailored to your current location, or to locations in the query like "restaurants in New York".